anapysasi/day_trading_system/README.md

 ### Client server :

-We use the TCP protocol in the communication of the client-server.
+We use the TCP protocol in the communication of the client-server model.

 #### File: `tcp_server.py`